Budgeting for kitchen installation costs in 2025? Here's what to set aside

-Here, we explain how much it costs to have a kitchen fitted, point out the often-forgotten jobs to bear in mind and give you some expert pointers on how to save money.
+Here, we explain how much to set aside for your kitchen installation costs and give you some expert pointers on how to save money.

 How much does kitchen installation cost?

-According to Checkatrade, if you are going down the route of hiring sub-contractors to install your kitchen, the cost for fitting an average-sized family kitchen can range from £2,200 up to £4,600.
+According to Checkatrade, if you are going down the route of hiring sub-contractors to install your kitchen, the average cost for fitting an standard family kitchen costs around £3,000.

-The average day rate of a kitchen fitter alone is around £300 and if the cost of fitting a kitchen doesn't include worktops, you will need to budget at least an extra £500.
+The average day rate of a kitchen fitter alone is around £250 - £350 and if the cost of fitting a kitchen doesn't include worktops, you will need to budget at least an extra £500, or more depending on your worktop type and size.

 Checkatrade advises that the average day rates for additional trades are currently as follows: